nemson-source/Netscanner/README.md

 This is a simple node.js newtwork scanner that will loock for responding ip's and open ports

+to use it make shure that you have node.js installd if not you can install it here https://nodejs.org/en/

 to use unzip the file named node_modules then start the file scan.bat at the end of the scan it will open and creat the following files responding.txt